cmik2/cuisine-expert-class/README.md

 Initially, nltk was the only choice for NPL.
 However, after feeding through raw texts from my sample data, I found that:

-1. Simple tokens had wrong Entity Recognition Tag GTE/NORP.
+1. Simple tokens had wrong Entity Recognition Tag.
 2. nltk's POS tags were too extensive.
 Instead of having 5 different verb tags based on its use, all I needed is just one tag for "VERB".

 After researching in the other NLP options, I decided to use spaCY for the NLP parsing of the text.